zaphyr-org/documentation/repositories/2.x/utils.md

 #### slug

-Generates a URL friendly "slug" from a given string.
+Generates a URL-friendly "slug" from a given string.

 ```php
 Zaphyr\Utils\Str::slug('Hello World'); // 'hello-world'
 ```

-Since v2.0.0 it is also possible to pass a language code to the method.
+Since v2.0.0, it is also possible to pass a language code to the method.
 The language or locale of the source string can be supplied for language-specific transliteration in any of the following formats: en, en_GB, or en-GB.
 For example, passing “de” results in “äöü” mapping to “aeoeue” rather than “aou” as in other languages.